opea-project/docs/community/rfcs/24-05-17-OPEA-001-Deployment-Design.md

   <img src="opea_deploy_workflow.png" alt="Deployment" width=480 height=310>
 </a>

-For GenAI applications, we provides two interfaces for deployment
+We provide two interfaces for deploying GenAI applications:

 1. Docker deployment by python

-    For example, constructing RAG (Retrieval-Augmented Generation) application with python code is something like:
+    Here is a python example for constructing a RAG (Retrieval-Augmented Generation) application:

     ```python
     from comps import MicroService, ServiceOrchestrator